sajeed2804/Excel-Sales-Analytics/README.md

 - **Purpose of sales analytics:** Evaluate financial performance, aid decision-making, and improve communication with stakeholders.

-- **Importance of analyzing Finance data:**  Provide a basis for budgeting and forecasting.
+- **Importance of analyzing Finance data:**  Help compare performance with past periods, and provide a basis for budgeting and forecasting.

 - **Role of reports:** Match financial planning with strategic goals and build confidence in the organization's financial future.